tholonia/tholonia.github.io/_material/book_bhagavad-gita.md

 title: Bhagavad Gita
 ---

-While the Tholonic Model gives religion and religious beliefs a wide berth, some religious doctrines and writings are, or include, metaphysical or esoteric laws that are drapped in religious or spiritual symbolism, from cause and effect to biogenesis.
+While the Tholonic Model gives religion and religious beliefs a wide berth, some religious doctrines and writings are, or include, metaphysical or esoteric laws that are draped in religious or spiritual symbolism, from cause and effect to biogenesis.

 <!--more-->